It is the general policy of the University of Rhode Island (“URI”) that pets ARE NOT allowed in campus buildings or in URI Housing Facilities.

-The University of Rhode Island recognizes provisions under Rhode Island General Law § 40-9.1-2.1. that agency-owned puppies being raised and trained to become certified service dogs (also known as service animals) are given similar access to public facilities as fully trained and certified service dogs.
+However, the University of Rhode Island recognizes provisions under Rhode Island General Law § 40-9.1-2.1. that handlers/trainers of agency-owned puppies being raised and trained to become certified service dogs (also known as service animals) are given similar access to public facilities as persons with disabilities handling fully trained and certified service dogs.

-URI students who are members of the Puppy Raisers Club or who are officially designated puppy raisers for a service-dog training agency (such as Guiding Eyes for the Blind, Inc.), and who wish to bring an official service-puppy-in-training into URI Facilities are required to follow these procedures and policies:
+URI students who are officially designated puppy raisers for a service-dog training agency (such as Guiding Eyes for the Blind, Inc.), or who can demonstrate that they are legitimately qualified to train a puppy to become a service dog, and who wish to bring an official puppy-in-training into URI Facilities are required to follow these procedures and policies:

 - Contact the Dean of Students Office for an appointment with the Asst.
 Dean of Students for Accessibility and Inclusion; 401-874-2098 or firstname.lastname@example.org